 Note: Partially employed workers who are searching for full-time jobs can also obtain a reduced amount of weekly UI benefits in Maryland.

-Continuing to Claim Unemployment Benefits in Maryland
+How to Keep Claiming Unemployment Benefits in Maryland

 State employees who are claiming benefits for unemployment in Maryland are required to regularly file for UI payments on a weekly basis in order to undergo their eligibility re-certification for the program.
 The DLLR offers UI beneficiaries the option to either claim unemployment benefits regularly via the Webcert online system or by phone through the Telecert system.